Let’s find out more about the HND

 A Higher National Diploma (HND) HND a degree or a diploma is a Level 5 qualification that is equivalent to a foundation degree, i.e., which is two-thirds of an Honours Bachelor’s Degree.
 A Foundation Degree, it is a combined academic and vocational higher education qualification.

 Foundation Degree is a pathway for graduates to progress to an Honours Degree.
 It can be done by joining the final year of a standard three-year course or through a chosen ‘top-up’ course, which does not have to be taken in the same institution as the HND course.

 How Does this HND Qualification differ from a Degree?

-The main difference lies with is the course duration, i.e. a degree takes three years to complete, whereas an HND course can be completed within two years.
+The main difference lies with is the course duration, i.e. a degree takes three years to complete, whereas an HND HND a degree or a diploma course can be completed within two years.
 HND courses emphasize mainly obtaining work experience through practical study, and also by applying the learning experience in the general study environment rather than theoretical classroom-based input.